Adversarial Detection of Flash Malware: Limitations and Open Issues: Experimental Evaluation

-The standard evaluation was performed by following the criteria described in Section \ref{sect:expeval:subsect:setup}.
-In particular, for each classifier we calculated the average (among its splits) Receiving Operating Characteristic (ROC).
-Figure \ref{sect:expeval:subsect:std_eval:fig:std_eval} shows the results of the evaluation.
+The standard accuracy evaluation was performed by following the criteria described in Section~\ref{sect:expeval:subsect:setup:subsubsect:classification}.
+For both FlashBuster and Hidost, and for each of the four classifiers tested, we calculated the average (among its splits) Receiving Operating Characteristic (ROC), which reports the detection rate (\ie, the fraction of correctly-detected malware) at different false-positive rates (FPR, \ie, the fraction of misclassified benign samples).

-From this experiment, we see that Random Forest was the classifier that generally performed best at detecting malicious \SWF files.
-At $1$\% of false positives, the classifier was able to detect more than $80$\% of threats, whilst at $2$\% the number of detected threats was higher than $98$\%.
-SVM with RBF kernel exhibited similar performances.
-Linear models, on the contrary, poorly performed under $2$\%.

-It may be expected that, being the generated attacks more similar to benign samples, adding them to the training set would decrease the performances of the classifiers.
-However, in our case, such operation only barely affected the examined classifiers.
-We interpret this result with the fact that gradient descent attacks create, in this case, malicious samples that are still \emph{considerably different} to the original benign training distribution.
-For this reason, the classifiers are still able to correctly discriminate malicious and benign \emph{test} samples.
+Results are shown in Figure~\ref{sect:expeval:subsect:std:fig:std_eval}.
+The leftmost plot shows that FlashBuster detects more than $90\%$ malware samples at $1\%$ FPR, while at $5\%$ the detection rate is higher than $95\%$.
+Non-linear models such as Random Forests and SVMs with the Laplacian kernel perform better than their linear counterparts.
+The middle plot reports the results obtained by retraining the classifiers with adversarial attacks (described more in detail in Section~\ref{sect:expeval:subsect:adv}).
+The attained results show that, despite adding artificially-generated samples to the training set, the detection rate of the classifiers does not substantially change.
+We discuss these aspects more in detail in the next section.

+The rightmost plot shows the results attained by Hidost.
+FlashBuster performs better than Hidost with every classifier, with a difference in detection rates between $10$\% and $20$\%, depending on the selected classifier.
+We interpret these results with the fact that Hidost employs only structural features without analyzing the bytecode embedded in Flash applications.
+Some SWF files may indeed employ very similar structures, but extremely different codes.
+Hence, such files could be difficult to detect with purely structural approaches.
+This aspect has also been encountered in PDF files, where purely structural-based methods may fail with malicious files with many employed objects~\cite{maiorca19-csur}.

+Overall, the attained curves show that FlashBuster can be effectively used as a detector of malicious files, outperforming competing state-of-the-art approaches.